TravelTripperWeb-Sites/sample-website/README.md

 * `{{ page | permalink }}`: link to the current page (Data Page or not)
-* `{{ 'book/book1' | permalink }}`: link to a page by path (Data Page or not)
+* `{{ 'book/book1' | permalink }}`: link to a page by path (Data Page or not), assuming files are generated according to the config above
 * `{{ 'book1' | permalink: model_dir: 'book' }}`: link to a Data Page configured for 'book' directory (**TBD** *why not books?*)

 ### Data Pages localization
 Data Pages can be localized using all methods described for standard pages.

 ## Static files
 Files which don't have a Front Matter section are treated by Jekyll as static.
-They are not processed by Liquid preprocessors, not copied to locale folders and not supported by `permalink` filter.
-Static pages only copied to the output folder once.
+They are not processed by Liquid preprocessors, not copied to locale folders and can not be referenced by the `permalink` filter.
+Static pages are only copied to the output folder once.